 Washington Village Memorial Hall is a registered charity based in West Sussex.
 We have regular activities throughout the year: adult ballet, an art class, dog training, free style dancing, live music and dance, martial arts, morris dancing, pilates, a pudding club, Women of Washington and yoga.
 All look forward to welcoming you.

-Washington Village Hall (the “Village Hall”) is located at the foot of the South Downs, two minutes walk away from the famous South Downs Way.
+Washington Village Memorial Hall (the “Village Hall”) is located at the foot of the South Downs, two minutes walk away from the famous South Downs Way.
 It serves the local community centred around the village of Washington in West Sussex, England.
 For more information about our village and the local area see our village and our local area.

 The Village Hall originated as a Reading Room built in 1910.
 After the Second World War an additional, larger hall was built adjoining the Reading Room, in memory of all those killed in both World Wars.
 The original Reading Room is now known as the Dore’ Room, the addition is known as the Chanctonbury Room and jointly the whole building is the Washington Village Memorial Hall.
 Over the period of 2005 – 2009 a major refurbishment project took place to extend and modernise the facilities and bring into being the building that exists today.